What do you want to learn?

 Running a successful ecommerce business means you have an infinite number of tasks to complete.
 Opportunity cost refers to the loss of potential gain from other alternatives when one option is chosen.

-Every hour you spend checking for new orders, packing your items, driving to Aus Post, waiting in line, and shipping your products, you’re missing the opportunity to grow your customer base, develop new products, market your business, and much more.
+Every hour you spend checking for new orders, packing your items, driving to the post office, waiting in line, and shipping your products, you’re missing the opportunity to grow your customer base, develop new products, market your business, and much more.

 “I was leashed to my label printer and my house to fulfill orders constantly.
 To say that switching to ShipBob has been life-changing is an understatement.
 Thinking big picture, it was an incremental cost for me to ultimately sell a lot more.
 My business has tripled and I got my life back.”